4 Signs Your Interview Isn’t Going Well (And How To Fix It!)

 So, what can you do if you start seeing some of these signs throughout the interview?
 There's a chance that you may not be able to turn it around if the interviewer has already made up their mind—but there are a few tactics you can employ to give yourself the best shot.

-Stay Positive - Remember that there's a good chance the interviewer is having a busy day, has a million other things on his or her mind, or just doesn't have a very friendly or engaging personality.
+Stay positive - Remember that there's a good chance the interviewer is having a busy day, has a million other things on their mind, or just doesn't have a very friendly or engaging personality.
 By projecting confidence and positivity, you have a chance to turn around their first impression.

-Ask Great Questions - This approach has two potential benefits.
+Ask great questions - This approach has two potential benefits.
 One is that you can ask the interviewer outright if they think you'd be a good fit for the role—that way, if they bring up a specific concern they have with you or your experience, you have the chance to address it.
-Second, many recruiters and interviewers find that the type of questions a candidate asks say a lot about them.
+Second, many recruiters and interviewers find that the type of questions a candidate asks says a lot about them.
 By asking insightful, thought-provoking questions, you may be able to increase the interviewer's positive perception of you.

-Think Of It As Practice - Even if you feel pretty confident that you won't get the job based on these signs, you can at least view the interview as good practice for a job that's a better fit for you.
-Try your best, and make a mental note of what you can improve the next time.
+Think of it as practice - Even if you feel pretty confident that you won't get the job based on these signs, you can at least view the interview as good practice for a job that's a better fit for you.
+Try your best, and make a mental note of what you can improve next time.